Ayman947/Analyzing-Stocks-TSLA-GME/README.md

 # **Data Cleaning**

 - Dropping null values from TSLA_revenues_data.
-- Removing dollar signs and thousands separators from TSLA_revenues_data.
+- Removing dollar signs and thousands separators of from TSLA_revenues_data.
-- Removing dollar signs and thousands separators from GME_revenues_data.
+- Removing dollar signs and thousands separators of from GME_revenues_data.
 - Editing data types for both TSLA & GME data to be relevant for our analysis:
   - Changing the date column to datetime.
   - Changing the revenues column to float.